Trump stock market rally: Likely to keep going in 2017

 Related: What Trump tech slump?
 Microsoft at all-time high

+"We think this rally can continue for the next six to 12 months," says Katie Nixon, chief investment officer at Northern Trust.
+There's been a "fundamental improvement" in earnings and the economy.

-Savita Subramanian, head of U.S. equity strategy at Bank of America Merrill Lynch agrees that there's a chance the super bullish case plays out.
-Her optimistic scenario puts the market at 2,700 by the end of 2017 -- almost a 20% jump from where the market is trading now.
+Savita Subramanian, head of U.S. equity strategy at Bank of America Merrill Lynch agrees that there's a chance the bullish case will play out and the market will end 2017 at a high of 2,700 -- almost a 20% jump from where the market is trading now.

 To get there -- or anywhere close -- Subramanian argues the market needs two things: euphoria (investors buying stocks and ditching bonds) and the Trump administration delivering on policy.